Creatine Kinase (Blood)

 What might affect my test results?

-Strenuous exercise, recent surgery, and certain drugs may make your CK levels higher than normal.
+Strenuous exercise, recent surgery, and certain medicines may make your CK levels

 How do I get ready for this test?

 You don't need to prepare for this test.
 Be sure your healthcare provider knows about

 all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines